My best friend Danielle frowns and yanks her lip gloss from my hand.

 I shook my head.
 “No, my daddy’s name is Ken.
 Kenneth, really.
 But my name is Ken Kim.
 First name Ken.
 Middle name Kim.
 My mama named me Ken, after my daddy.
 But the Kim part was my aunt’s idea.”

-But Danielle smiled sweetly and said, “I like your name.
+But Danielle smiled and said, “I like your name.
 It’s cool.”

-“It’s stupid,” B. J. hissed.
+“It’s stupid,” B. J. said.
 Then she rolled her eyes and walked away.